-How to get married in Gretna Green.
-Frequently asked Questions.
+How to get married at Gretna Green in 2022.

 It is very important to make a start as soon as you can for your wedding.
 Choose a rough date and look around the different venues there are to be married in.
 Make a note of phone numbers and give them all a call.

 You will find a wide variety of prices and you may not get the dates you are after so this is where you need to be flexible.

 This is particularly important as there is a high demand for certain times of the year i.e. Valentines, Christmas or notable dates like 23/3/23.

 When a religious ceremony is being planned, whether it be in a church or hotel, you should also remember to contact the minister or clergyman who will conduct the ceremony.